dimagi/code-pairing/README.md

 ```

 ### Etiquette

-- If you are gone for a week or two, please submit a PR to remove yourself from the `config.yml` file.
+- If you know you will be offline for an entire 2 week rotation, please submit a
+PR to remove yourself from the `config.yml` file.
-- Feel free to change whether you belong in the `enchantress` or `hobbit` camp. `hobbits` are generally newer
-  while `enchantresses` are generally more experienced.
-Try and keep the two lists roughly equal.
-The script
-      will handle odd numbers or uneven groups.
-- Once you get your partner, you should ping them on each PR you make.
-There should be low bar to bring in
-  someone else who has more context on the PR.